theGEBIRGE/DenoDig/README.md

 ## Acknowledgements
 + [Deno Land](https://deno.com) for creating an awesome project and letting me borrow some structs
 + Original Deno logo by [Ryan Dahl](https://tinyclouds.org) (according to [this](https://deno.com/artwork))
-+ The [Googlers](https://blog.google/products/chrome/chrome-dino/) for creating the dinosaur sprite
++ The [Googlers](https://blog.google/products/chrome/chrome-dino/) for creating the dinosaur sprite used in the web version